-When we think of eating healthy, what may come to mind, is the thought of eating organic produce or fresh home-grown organically grown vegetables.
+When we think of eating healthy, one thought that may come to mind is eating organic produce or fresh home-grown organically grown vegetables.
 Mainly because we may prefer to know where our food comes from and that it has not been sprayed with chemicals.
 But this notion of organic gardening does not fully encompass the full scope of what organic gardening really means.

 Organic definition: 1a) relating to or derived from organic matter.
 1b) relating to food produced with the use of fertilizer of plant or animal origin without chemically formulated fertilizers or pesticides.

 Plants that have not been sprayed with chemicals is an important piece of the equation.
 But the other half of the organic equation is how the plants have been fertilized.
 That would be, from a fertilizer that is animal or plant based.
 Let’s look at what this means step by step.